 But first, let’s learn all we can about this unheralded kitchen appliance.
 We rarely think about our disposals, but who doesn’t love the therapeutic sound of food ground to bits?
-Your kitchen sink garbage disposal is essential for keeping your pipes clear of clogs, but how much do we really know about the little machine that lives under our sink?
+Your kitchen sink garbage disposal is essential for keeping your pipes clear of clogs, but what do you really need to know about your garbage disposal?
 One thing is for certain, we miss it when it’s not working properly!